Physeal Sparing Reconstruction of the Anterior Cruciate Ligament

 The procedure is very safe; however, as with any surgery, there are risks involved.
 Some of the potential risks associated with physeal sparing reconstruction of the anterior cruciate ligament include:

 - Infection and bleeding at the surgical site

 - Failure of the graft after returning to sport

 - Stiffness or knee pain

-If you would like to have additional information on knee treatment or would like to learn more about physeal sparing reconstruction of the anterior cruciate ligament, please contact the office of Dr. Okoroha, physeal sparing ACL reconstruction surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like to have additional information on knee treatment or would like to learn more about physeal sparing reconstruction of the anterior cruciate ligament, please contact the office of Dr. Okoroha, physeal sparing ACL reconstruction surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.